- Community Gardening

 Each Bonnie tomato label urges you to plant tomatoes deep, so that a full 2/3 of the plant is underground.
 That means that if you buy a 10-inch tall plant, all but the top three inches is buried.
 Why?
 Because the plant will have a better, stronger root system.
 Better roots mean better tomatoes.
 We… Read more »

-You decide.
-Although many peppers are strong plants that do a good job at holding themselves upright, they sometimes need a little help.
+It’s often a good idea to stake pepper plants.
+Although many peppers are strong plants that do a good job at holding themselves upright, sometimes they need a little help — especially toward the end of the season.
 If you live in an area in which the growing season is long, peppers tend to grow taller (sometimes three or more feet) than they would otherwise.
-Also, in places prone to thunderstorms,… Read more »

 Cucumbers do best if they can climb instead of spread over the ground.
 The tendrils of the vines will grab fences, string, wire trellis, or tall cages so that the vines climb the structures.
 This makes for better air circulation (important to prevent diseases), keeps the fruit clean, and makes the tasty cukes easier for… Read more »